shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 ```
     gvncviewer <dom0-ip-address>
 ```
-now you can enjoy it, but i recommend you continue to read the next section.
+now you can enjoy it, but i recommend you to read the next section.

 <h2 id="3">3.
 Optimize</h2>